Web Hosting Performance Test: 120 Days of Real Data

 - Dec 27, 2024 at 3:18 AM — 6 minutes: Brief outage

-Pattern observed: More frequent incidents than Bluehost, but shorter average duration (except Nov 8 outlier).
-Same early morning pattern suggests maintenance windows.
+Pattern observed: More frequent incidents than Bluehost, but shorter average duration (except the November 8 outlier).
+The same early-morning pattern suggests maintenance windows.

 GoDaddy Downtime Events (5 total, 26 minutes)